Release date: March 11, 2020

 The workflow leverages the Common Infrastructure for Modeling the Earth (CIME) Case Control System (CCS).
 This established community workflow is familiar to many through its use in the Community Earth System Model (CESM) and the Energy Exascale Earth System Model (E3SM).
 CIME generates a default namelist for the atmospheric model and provides a way to change namelist options, such as history file frequency.
 It also allows for configuration of other elements of the workflow; for example, whether to run some or all of the pre-processing, forecast model, and post-processing steps.

 The CIME-CCS builds the forecast model and the workflow itself.
 A separate set of scripts, available through the NCEPLIBS repository, builds the prerequisite libraries for the application, along with pre- and post-processing software.
 There is a small set of system libraries that are assumed to be present on the target computer: the Cmake build software, compiler, and MPI library.

 This release can be run with Linux and Mac operating systems with Intel and GNU compilers.
 It has been tested in a variety of platforms widely used by researchers, such as the NOAA research Hera system, the National Center for Atmospheric Research (NCAR) Cheyenne system, the National Science Foundation Stampede2 system, and Mac laptops.

 Input Files and Pre-Processing

 The MR Weather Application can easily be initialized from a range of GFS analyses.

-Initial conditions in 0.5-degree spacing and GRIB2 format may be automatically downloaded by the CIME workflow from the NOMADS data server if available for the requested date and time; otherwise the user will need to perform the download themselves.
+Initial conditions may be automatically downloaded by the CIME workflow from the NOMADS data server if available for the requested date and time; otherwise the user will need to perform the download themselves.
 The CIME workflow will retrieve fixed files, which are input files that change infrequently, for target resolutions.

 Post-Processing and Visualization